Meet our Staff, Faculty & Guests

 John Casteen — Writers' Conference Faculty

 John Casteen is the author of For the Mountain Laurel (2011) and Free Union (2009), part of the VQR Poetry Series from The University of Georgia Press.
 His poems have appeared in The Paris Review, Ploughshares, and The Best American Poetry.
-He has contributed prose on gun policy, professional ethics, and environmental policy to Slate.com, The Washington Post, Virginia Quarterly Review, The Chronicle of Higher Education, and other magazines and newspapers.
+He has contributed personal and critical essays to Offline, The Morning News, Slate, The Washington Post, Virginia Quarterly Review, The Chronicle of Higher Education, and other magazines and newspapers.

 A graduate of the Iowa Writers' Workshop, he was self-employed for ten years as a designer and builder of custom furniture.
 Casteen teaches at Sweet Briar College, where he founded and directs the Sweet Briar Undergraduate Creative Writing Conference.
 He has also taught on Semester at Sea, at the University of Virginia, and as Visiting Artist Faculty in Residence at New York University.
 He lives in Earlysville, Virginia.